 If being a doctor doesn’t fulfil you, studying Medicine allows you to enter the world of legal and forensic investigations surrounding death (assessing wounds, toxicology, decomposition), rape, paternity, injury claims, etc.

 There are various organisations concerned with the health of people as a whole which could employ you, the most well known in this country being ones such as the World Health Organisation or Public Health England.
 If you like your infectious disease, epidemiology and/or epidemiology modules – and you sure will, all Medical Students absolutely love them – they could become your everyday reality.

 It may not always involve containing zombie outbreaks, but you can help to develop public health campaigns or programmes such as vaccinations and education initiatives, all the while analysing statistics, to improve the health of your community.

 Lastly, it is worth mentioning that in the world of today, entrepreneurship and medical practice aren’t mutually exclusive – if you like to manage others and have creative ideas for changing the world of medicine, you can do anything spanning from starting a charity or an NGO to developing innovative medical equipment or drugs, even running a private clinic.
 As long as you’re not trying to develop a pyramid scheme revolving around a herbal treatment for all ailments known to man, the world is your oyster.

 So hopefully you can see that medicine is anything but restrictive.
 That 300 mph train I mentioned at the beginning does in fact stop if you want it to and it can switch tracks – you decide.
-The medical degree is a long one – it’s plenty of time to roll these things over your mind.
+The Medical degree is a long one – it gives you plenty of time to roll these things over your mind.
 To remind you, we’ve discussed: